rec/gitz/doc/git-rotate.rst

-``git-rotate``: Rotate the current branch forward or backward in the list of branches
+``git rotate``: Rotate the current branch forward or backward in the list of branches
 -------------------------------------------------------------------------------------

 USAGE